Papierkorb/bindgen/SPEC.md

 * The type's `instance_variable` settings do not reject the member
 * The member is not inside a nested anonymous type that names another member (this is supported by §3.2.2)

-The getter is always defined for every member, but the setter is omitted if the member was defined as a `const` member.
-Property methods are underscored.
+* The member does not satisfy the requirements for wrapped static constants (see §2.4.5)
+* The method is not a setter for a `const` member

+The names of property methods are underscored according to the member name.

 ```cpp
 struct Point {